-Unearned premium reserves related to direct and assumed contracts with contract terms greater than 13 months and for which the insurer cannot cancel or increase the premium during its life are covered by the Section 4 and Exhibit A: SCOPE (Items G. and H.) requirements.
+Unearned premium reserves related to direct and assumed contracts with contract terms greater than 13 months and for which the insurer cannot cancel or increase the premium during their lives are covered by the Section 4 and Exhibit A: SCOPE (Items 7 and 8) requirements.
 Specific contract types are excluded: financial guaranty, mortgage guaranty, and surety.
-While the primary focus of SCOPE Items G. and H. is on extended warranty contracts, there are some companies writing other contracts with durations greater than 13 months with fixed premiums that the insurer cannot cancel such as residual value contracts or directors' & officers' liability insurance.
+While the primary focus of SCOPE Items 7 and 8 is on extended warranty contracts, there are some companies writing other contracts with durations greater than 13 months with fixed premiums that the insurer cannot cancel, such as residual value contracts or directors' and officers' liability insurance.
 These may fall within the SCOPE of this section of the Instructions.

-In 1995, the NAIC implemented an accounting rule establishing a methodology for determining a minimum level of unearned premium reserves for single or fixed premium policies with coverage periods of thirteen months or greater.
-The accounting rule, revised in 1997, is found in the NAIC Accounting Practices and Procedures Manual and is copied in the American Academy of Actuaries Property/Casualty Loss Reserve Law Manual.
+In 1995, the NAIC implemented an accounting rule establishing a methodology for determining a minimum level of unearned premium reserves for single or fixed premium policies with coverage periods of 13 months or greater.
+The accounting rule, revised in 1997, is found in the NAIC Accounting Practices and Procedures Manual and is copied in the Academy's Property/Casualty Loss Reserve Law Manual.